Propagation phenomena in periodic patchy landscapes with interface conditions: Acknowledgements

 \section{Acknowledgements}

 This work has been carried out in the framework of the A*MIDEX project (ANR-11-IDEX-0001-02), funded by the ``Investissements d'Avenir" French Government program managed by the French National Research Agency (ANR).
 The research leading to these results has also received funding from ANR project RESISTE (ANR-18-CE45-0019).
 M.~Zhang acknowledges the China Scholarship Council for the two-year financial support during her study at Aix-Marseille Universit\'{e}.
 This work was initiated while F.~Lutscher held the position of Professeur Invit\'e at Aix-Marseille Universit\'{e}.
 The authors are grateful for this opportunity and the financial support from Aix-Marseille Universit\'{e}.
 The authors would also like to thank Prof. Xing Liang and Prof. Xiao-Qiang Zhao for many helpful discussions.
+They are also grateful to an anonymous referee for his/her valuable comments, which enabled us to improve the original manuscript.